peterflynn/simple-sloc-counter/README.md

 To get started, just choose _View > Lines of Code Count_.

-_Limitations:_ currently uses a fairly quick and dirty way to check for comments.
-In cases where this simple implementation can't be sure whether code is a comment or not, the file will be omitted from the count and you'll see a warning at the end.
+Due to JS regular expression syntax being insane, in rare cases the counter can't be sure whether code is a comment or not.
+In these cases the file will be omitted from the count and you'll see a warning message.

 How to Install
 ==============